gulimran/tasks-manager/tasks-web-app/README.md

 # Tasks Web App

 This web app uses MVC architecture to manage a task list.
 The features that form this task web app are described as [features].
-The [technical spec] for this web app are also described here.
+The [technical specs] for this web app are also described here.

 ## Features